 - Hand blown glass ware: We shied away from shopping for glass ware as it is just one more thing to worry about breaking as we travel home, but we saw some shops with wonderful, unique looking glass pieces.

-Some special tips for those arriving in Tallinn Estonia on a cruise ship:
+Some special tips for those Spending One Day In Tallinn arriving on a cruise ship:

 Tallinn is a very easy city to see on your own, without having to take an organized tour.
 The walk into the old town from the cruise port was only about 10-15 minutes.
 There is a tourist information office right in the gift market/cafe near the pier.
 Here, you can rent audio guides for the day to take you on a do it yourself walking tour, or you can buy a book with maps and suggested highlights and commentary.